dyhes/zulip/docs/subsystems/events-system.md

   issues with the mobile and terminal projects to notify them.
-- If we're making changes that could confuse existing client app logic that parses events (E.g. changing the type/meaning of an existing field, or removing a field), we need to be very careful, since Zulip supports old clients connecting to a modern server.
+- If we're making changes that could confuse existing client app logic that parses events (E.g. changing the type/meaning of an existing field, or removing a field), we need to be very careful, since Aloha supports old clients connecting to a modern server.
 See our [release lifecycle](../overview/release-lifecycle.md) documentation for more details on the policy.
 Our technical solution is to add a